biolab/orange3/doc/visual-programming/source/widgets/evaluation/testandscore.rst

       we select *Separate Test Data* signal in the communication channel and select Test on test data.

-2. Only *Test on test data* requires a target class, e.g. having the disease or being of subvariety *Iris setosa*.
-When *Target class* is (None), the methods return the average value.
-Target class can be selected at the bottom of the widget.
+2. For classification, *Target class* can be selected at the bottom of the widget.
+   When *Target class* is (Average over classes), methods return scores that are weighted averages over all classes.
+   For example, in case of the classifier with 3 classes, scores are computed for class 1 as a target class, class 2 as a target class, and class 3 as a target class.
+Those scores are averaged with weights based on the class size to retrieve the final score.

 3. Produce a report.
 4. The widget will compute a number of performance statistics: